linkfluence/radarly-py/docs/officialdoc/architecture/influencer.rst

     {
-        "metrics": <hash>,     # all the metrics depending of the platform, "user": <hash>,        # user informations depending of the platform }
+        "metrics": <hash>,     # all the metrics depending of the platform, "user": <hash>,        # user information depending of the platform }

 Example: